MintJoomla/MintJoomla.github.io/en/cobalt/_posts/user/2013-01-01-prefiltered-links.md

 Filter name   | Filter value | Description
 --------------|--------------|-------------
-filter_tpl		| default		| Name of the article list template filter_cat		| 2				| ID of the category
-filter_user	| 42			| ID of the user
-filter_tag		| 2				| ID of the tag
+filter_tpl		| default		| Name of the article list template.
+If you want to use settings of the template you have to include filter configuration key.
+Somethign like `default.b604f5fb1ca89b8be2706881a530680f`. how you can get this key?
+Just look temmplate select source code in section edit page. filter_cat		| 2				| ID of the category filter_user	| 42			| ID of the user filter_tag		| 2				| ID of the tag